ye-junzhe/BetterNvim/README.md

 This repo is to setup a modern IDE for coding in neovim **(Windows and Linux not tested)**

-With more than 70 plugins installed

-Still developing, so there are many commented out lines for future adjustment

 - VSCode-like Auto-completion setup
 - Plugin Manager: [Lazy.nvim](https://github.com/folke/lazy.nvim)
 - Mason for native neovim LSP management